Our companies are backed by the Five Star Guarantee. Call one today!

-How Long Does It Take for Weed Killer To Work?February 10th, 2023 by
+How Long Does It Take for Weed Killer To Work?May 25th, 2023 by

 Weeds are one of the most common problems in any lawn or home garden.
 To combat this issue, many people turn to weed killers as an effective solution.
 Weed killers come in various forms, such as sprays, granules, and liquids that can be applied directly to the weeds or mixed with water and sprayed on the affected area.
 Generally speaking, most weed killers will start working 5 to 7 days after application, but it may take up to two weeks before they are fully effective.
 We look at some of the factors that determine how long weed killers take.
 Plus, we offer some tips on how to keep your pet safe while weed killers are active in your yard.